 Mr Anders is a 1991 graduate of Dartmouth College with an AB in government and graduated from Fordham University School of Law in 1994.
 He served as law clerk to the Honorable Denny Chin of the United States District Court in the Southern District of New York (1995-96).

 Mr Anders is a frequent speaker to bar associations and professional organizations on issues relating to securities and commodities fraud and internal investigations.
 He was an associate adjunct professor at Fordham University School of Law from 1997 through 2006.
 In 2005, The National Law Journal selected him as one of the country's top 40 lawyers under 40.
-Mr Anders is the Chair of the Federal Bar Council's Federal Criminal Practice Committee, a past-President of the Board of Directors of the Fordham Law School Alumni Association and a director of the Fund for Modern Courts.
-Recently, Mr Anders was recognized by Chambers USA Guide to America's Leading Lawyers in Business as a leading lawyer in litigation; by Lawdragon as one of the 500 leading lawyers in America; by Benchmark: Litigation as one of the leading litigators in New York and in the country; and by Best Lawyers and Super Lawyers as one of the leading lawyers in the field of Criminal Defense: White-Collar Crime.
+Mr Anders is the Chair of the Federal Bar Council's Federal Criminal Practice Committee, a past-President of the Board of Directors of the Fordham Law School Alumni Association and a director of several non-profit boards.
+Mr Anders has been recognized by Chambers USA Guide to America's Leading Lawyers in Business as a leading lawyer in litigation; by Lawdragon as one of the 500 leading lawyers in America; by Benchmark: Litigation as one of the leading litigators in New York and in the country; and by Best Lawyers and Super Lawyers as one of the leading lawyers in the field of Criminal Defense: White-Collar Crime.
 Mr Anders served on the New York State White Collar Task Force, which was charged with examining New York's white-collar crime laws with the goal of recommending legislative and executive changes.